Human Capital, Female Employment and Electricity: Evidence from the Early 20th-Century United States

 The Motherhood Training Penalty (with Xiao Ma, Alejandro Nakab, and Camila Navajas-Ahumada)

-Women experience slower wage growth than men over their lifetimes, a gap often attributed to the "motherhood wage penalty,'' as childbearing reduces lifetime earnings.
-This paper connects this penalty to differences in on-the-job human capital acquisition using a pseudo-event study of first childbirth in Europe to document a "motherhood training penalty."
-Before becoming parents, full-time male and female workers exhibit similar on-the-job training trends, but their trajectories diverge significantly afterward.
-In the first 1-3 years of parenthood, women are 17%-22% less likely to participate in training, compared to a 3%-8% decline for men.
-Additional evidence suggests this gap is not due to mothers opting out of training, but rather to employers being less willing to finance it for them.
+Women experience slower wage growth than men over their lifetimes, a gap often attributed to the "motherhood wage penalty," as childbearing reduces earnings.
+This paper links this penalty to differences in human capital using a pseudo-event study of first childbirth in Europe to document a "motherhood training penalty."
+Before parenthood, full-time male and female workers exhibit similar on-the-job training trends, but their trajectories diverge afterward.
+In the first 1-3 years of parenthood, women are 17%-22% less likely to train, compared to a 3%-8% decline for men.
+Additional evidence suggests this gap reflects employers' lower willingness to finance training for mothers.

 'Nobody Wants to Work Anymore': Lifetime Wage Experiences and the Decline of Male Labor Force Participation in the United States (with Remy Levin)